18 of the World’s Most Incredible Ancient Ruins

 5. Ayutthaya, Thailand

-While you’re in Thailand, escape the colorful chaos of Bangkok and head for the historic capital of Ayutthaya, a UNESCO World Heritage site.
-Ayutthaya is a ghostly city of striking ruins and entangled wats, or temples, and prang (reliquary towers).
-Brightly colored offerings contrast with the aging stones and brick.
+Escape the colorful chaos of Bangkok and head for the historic capital of Ayutthaya, about 90 minutes away by bus.
+It’s a ghostly city of striking ruins and entangled wats (temples), and prang (reliquary towers), with brightly colored offerings contrasting with the aging stones and brick.
 King Ramathibodi founded Ayutthaya in 1350; located at the head of the Gulf of Siam, it was a trading center, with palaces and monasteries, one of the world’s largest cities in its heyday.
 Ayutthaya was the capital of the Siamese kingdom until its destruction by the Burmese army in 1767.
-Bronwen Gregory, AFAR Local Expert

 6. Hegra Archaeological Site, Saudi Arabia

-Unlike its famed distant cousin Petra, ancient Hegra has only been open to visitors for the past three years.
-It is not yet swamped with tourists (Petra gets nearly 1 million a year).
+Unlike its famed distant cousin Petra, ancient Hegra has only been open to visitors for the past few years.
+It’s not yet swamped with tourists (Petra gets nearly 1 million a year).
 Hegra was an outpost of the Nabataean kingdom; it prospered from the 4th century B.C.E. until the 1st century C.E.
-The 100+ tombs carved into sandstone that remain show Greek, Egyptian, and Roman influences.
+The 100-plus tombs carved into sandstone that remain show Greek, Egyptian, and Roman influences.
 Many are inscribed in Nabataean (a variety of Aramaic) with dire warnings that the gods will curse anyone who dares to disturb a burial place.
-The wells built here by Nabataeans are still used today.
-It became a UNESCO site in 2008, the first for Saudi Arabia.
-Visitors can fly into nearby AlUla.
+It became a UNESCO site in 2008, the first for Saudi Arabia, and the wells built here by Nabataeans are still used today.
+Visitors can fly into nearby AlUla, about 40 minutes away by car.

 Remains of stone walls on bare ground at Caral-Supe, with hills in background